The-Singularity-Research/local-surface-algebras/README.md

 1. Gluing at single points of an equivalence class, or

 2. Gluing along intervals of circles with irrational rotation angles which are compatible, i.e. multiples of one another by some rational coefficient.

+The path algebra of a corresponding quiver for each such circle would then be of type $\mathbb{A}_{\infty}$.